BruceEckel/OnJava8-Tools/README.md

 project.
 (Or perhaps, just add a new command to what's already there.
 Or make a whole new Python file, probably).

+**Note:** You're only really interested in the `Examples.py` file, for this project, and only part of that.